 July’s theme -- Women Physicians: The Current State of Affairs

-To kick off the creation of the 500 WIM Learning Center, this month’s theme is focused on exploring the current state of affairs regarding the inequalities that women physicians face within the field of medicine.
+To kick off the creation of the 500 WIM Learning Center, this month’s theme is focused on exploring inequalities women physicians face in medicine.

 Robyn Klein’s Research: